-Peter Stockland is Senior Writer with Cardus, and publisher of Convivium.
+Peter Stockland is a Cardus Senior Fellow and Publisher of the Catholic Register.

-Prior to joining Cardus, he was vice-president of English-language magazines for Readers' Digest Magazines Canada Ltd. He is a former editor-in-chief of The Gazette newspaper in Montreal, a former editorial page editor of the Calgary Herald newspaper and has worked as a journalist throughout Canada during his 30-year career in the media.
+Peter served on the Cardus team for over 10 years as a Senior Writer and Editor of Convivium.
+Prior to joining Cardus, he was vice-president of English-language magazines for Readers' Digest Magazines Canada Ltd. He is a former editor-in-chief of The Gazette newspaper in Montreal, a former editorial page editor of the Calgary Herald newspaper, and has worked as a journalist throughout Canada during his 30-year career in the media.

 He currently runs his own communications company, Prima Communication, in Montreal where he lives with his wife, Linda.
+He was appointed as Publisher of the Catholic Register at the start of 2022.
 In addition to his journalism career, he is also a fiction writer who has published in numerous magazines across the country.
-His new collection of short stories, If Only, was published in November 2011 by Siren Song Press (www.sirensong.ca).Bio last modified May 29th, 2017.
+His collection of short stories, If Only, was published in November 2011 by Siren Song Press.Bio last modified April 4th, 2022.

 Thread of 1,000 Stories